SuperJedi224/ForceLang/docs/stdlib/root.md

 set <field> <value>
 ```

 Sets the specified field to the specified value.
 Attempting to set an immutable field, or any field of an immutable object, throws an exception.
+You can also set a position in a list by using `<list>[<index>]` as the field argument.

 **Function root.cons**